MarshallCB/ctex/readme.md

 ### `Network`

 `Network` is intended to be a top-level state API that contains multiple contexts and a default state.
 It allows for asynchronous loading/saving to an external source (such as IndexedDB).
-It also creates a REST-like API to access any `Ctex` within it.
+It also creates a REST-like API to access any `Contex` within it.

 For example, accessing the innermost value of `{ a: { b: { c: "d" }}}` would look like `network("a/b/c")`